kondai24/programmingc_8/README.md

 Lecture 8

-This lecture is about GitHub.
+This class is about GitHub.